 Option Description Output File Location and name of the of the extracted file.
 If you do not use the Output File button, the new file is created in the same location as the original eSlide, using the same name with a number appended.
 Description Your title for the extracted region.
 Left Left pixel co-ordinate of the original image. Тор Top pixel co-ordinate of the original image.
 Width Width of the extracted image in pixels.
 Height Height of the extracted image in pixels.

-Option Description Thumbnail Attach the thumbnail of the exported image.
+Thumbnail Attach the thumbnail of the exported image.
 Label Attach the label image from the original scan if it exists.
 Macro Attach the macro image from the original if it exists.
 Tile Size Determines the organization of the data within the extracted image.
 For large SVS and TIFF files, a tile size of 240 or 256 is optimal to enable fast access to the image.
 To extract images for use with a third-party program that doesn't support blocked TIFF files, you can set the tile size to zero to create a "stripped" image.
 Stripped TIFF files are supported by all software that processes TIFF files, but there is reduced performance for large images.
 JPEG files are always stripped (tile size is always zero).
 Output/ The file formats and compression options available for the saved image: Compression SVS file format using JPEG2000 or JPEG compression JP2 file format using JPEG2000 compression TIF file format using LZW or no compression JPG file format using JPEG compression CWS file format using JPEG compression Nx16 to 3x8 If you are using an Aperio fluorescent image (Aperio Fused Image, .afi file), this check box appears.
 Select this check box to create a single 3-channel, 8-bit RGB image file in the specified file format.
-See "Note on Fluorescent Images" below for more information.
-ICC Profile If this image has an embedded ICC profile, you can select whether it is embedded, applied, ignored in the extracted image.
-For information on Aperio ePathology color management, see "Appendix B: Aperio Integrated Color Management" on page 111.
+See "Note on Fluorescent Images" helps for more information.
+Interiormal.
+See Note on Floorescent inages below for more information.
+ILL Frotile ignored in the extracted image.
+For information on Aperio ePathology color management, see "Appendix B: Aperio Integrated Color Management" on page 113.